|

 old ABC paddock where the Leopard Gang hung out with their slug

 guns trying to shoot at us flying by in Tortoise 2.
+I lived in Victoria St opposite the Fire Station

 you could say right in the middle of the Cross.
 Saturday afternoons